-6 Section 25(4) of the OSCO stipulates that an indictable offence includes conduct outside Hong Kong which would constitute an indictable offence if it had occurred in Hong Kong.
+Section 25(4) of the OSCO stipulates that an indictable offence includes conduct outside Hong Kong which would constitute an indictable offence if it had occurred in Hong Kong.
 Therefore, where an FI in Hong Kong has information regarding money laundering, irrespective of the location, it should consider seeking clarification with and making a report to the JFIU.

-Chapter 3 - RISK- BASED APPROACH Introduction Introduction 3.1 The risk-based approach to CDD and ongoing monitoring (RBA) is recognized as an effective way to combat ML/TF.
+Chapter 3 - RISK-BASED APPROACH

+Introduction 1 3.1 The risk-based approach to CDD and ongoing monitoring (RBA) is recognized as an effective way to combat ML/TF.
 The general principle of an RBA is that where customers are assessed to be of higher ML/TF risks, FIs should take enhanced measures to manage and mitigate those risks, and that correspondingly where the risks are lower, simplified measures may be applied.
 The use of an RBA has the advantage of allowing resources to be allocated in the most efficient way directed in accordance with priorities so that the greatest risks receive the highest attention.
-General req uireme nt 3.2 FIs should determine the extent of CDD measures and ongoing monitoring, using an RBA depending upon the background of the customer and the product, transaction or service used by that customer, so that preventive or mitigating measures are commensurate to the risks identified.
+General req uirement 3.2 FIs should determine the extent of CDD measures and ongoing monitoring, using an RBA depending upon the background of the customer and the product, transaction or service used by that customer, so that preventive or mitigating measures are commensurate to the risks identified.
 The measures must however comply with the legal requirements of the AMLO.
-The RBA will enable FIs to subject customers to proportionate controls and oversight by determining: (a) the extent of the due diligence to be performed on the direct customer; the extent of the measures to be undertaken to verify the identity of any beneficial owner and any person purporting to act on behalf of the customer;(b) the level of ongoing monitoring to be applied to the relationship; and (c) measures to mitigate any risks identified.
+The RBA will enable FIs to subject customers to proportionate controls and oversight by determining: (a) the extent of the due diligence to be performed on the direct customer; the extent of the measures to be undertaken to verify the identity of any beneficial owner and any person purporting to act on behalf of the customer; (b) the level of ongoing monitoring to be applied to the relationship; and (c) measures to mitigate any risks identified.
 For example, the RBA may require extensive CDD for high risk customers, such as an individual (or corporate entity) whose source of wealth and funds is unclear or who requires the setting up of complex structures.
 FIs should be able to demonstrate to the RAs that the extent of CDD and ongoing monitoring is appropriate in view of the customer's ML/TF risks.

-3.3 There are no universally accepted methodologies that prescribe the nature and extent of an RBA.
+3. .3 There are no universally accepted methodologies that prescribe the nature and extent of an RBA.
 However, an effective RBA does involve identifying and categorizing ML/TF risks at the customer level and establishing reasonable measures based on risks identified.
 An effective RBA will allow FIs to exercise reasonable business judgment with respect to their customers.
 An RBA should not be designed to prohibit FIs from engaging in transactions with customers or establishing business relationships with potential customers, but rather it should assist FIs to effectively manage potential ML/TF risks.
-Customer a cceptar nce/risk assessment 3.4 FIs may assess the ML/TF risks of individual customers by assigning a ML/TF risk rating to their customers.
-3.5 While there is no agreed upon set of risk factors and no one single methodology to apply these risk factors in determining the ML/TF risk rating of customers, relevant factors to be considered may include the following: 1.
-Country risk Customers with residence in or connection with high-risk jurisdictions 7 for example: (a) those that have been identified by the FATF as jurisdictions with strategic AML/CFT deficiencies; (b) countries subject to sanctions, embargos or similar measures issued by, for example, the United Nations; (c) countries which are vulnerable to corruption; and (d) those countries that are believed to have strong links to terrorist activities.
-In assessing country risk associated with a customer, consideration may be given to local legislation (United Nations Sanctions Ordinance (UNSO), UNATMO), data available from the United Nations, the International Monetary Fund, the World Bank, the FATF, etc. and the FI's own experience or the experience of other group entities (where the FI is part of a multi-national group) which may have indicated weaknesses in other jurisdictions.
+Custome r acce eptance/risk assessment .4 FIs may assess the ML/TF risks of individual customers by assigning a ML/TF risk rating to their customers.
+3. .5 While there is no agreed upon set of risk factors and no one single methodology to apply these risk factors in determining the ML/TF risk rating of customers, relevant factors to be considered may include the following: 1.
+Country risk 1.
+Country risk Customers with residence in or connection with high- risk jurisdictions 5 for example:

-$^{^7}$ $\,$ Guidance on jurisdictions that do not or insufficiently apply the FATF's Recommendations or otherwise pose a higher risk is provided at paragraphs 4.15.
+Guidance on jurisdictions that do not or insufficiently apply the FATF's Recommendations or otherwise pose a higher risk is provided at paragraphs 4.15.